rbunge-nsc/hello-world/CONTRIBUTING.md

 * Be sure to keep your group's content in its own folder!
 * Also be sure to fix any broken links in your group's folder!
 * Any stray files or directories left at the top level will be deleted.

+### Pull Request Process
+* Update the README.md with details of major changes made (for example, new files added or dependencies)
+* You may merge the Pull Request in once you have the sign-off of one other group member